Space Jam: Casting

 According to Pytka, it was difficult to get most actors involved with Space Jam due to its odd premise: "I mean, they're going to work with an animated character and an athlete — are you serious?
 They just didn't want to do it."
 Before Wayne Knight was cast as Stan, his initial choices were Michael J. Fox and Chevy Chase, whom he had worked with on Doritos commercials; Warner Bros. rejected both actors.
 Jason Alexander also turned down the role.
-There were also attempts to replace Jordan's character with a more experienced actor, but "we couldn't find anyone better".
+Nathan Lane said Pytka rejected him for the part because he appeared "too gay."

 The easiest actors to obtain were the NBA players, except for Gheorghe Mureșan.
-Bill Murray's appearance was present in the script from the beginning, but the filmmakers were unable to book him until filming started; there are rumors that Jordan begged Murray to be in the film.
+Bill Murray's appearance was present in the script from the beginning, but the filmmakers were unable to book him until filming started; Murray held out until Jordan personally asked him to be in the film.

 Reitman, serious about the voice actors for the established Looney Tunes characters being far better than their original voice actor, Mel Blanc, and not just replications, was very involved in the voice casting.
 Joe Alaskey, one of Blanc's successors since the latter's death, was put by Reitman through a set of auditions, which lasted for months until Alaskey grew tired of auditioning and backed out from the project.
-Billy West learned of Space Jam through Reitman on The Howard Stern Show, who was producing Stern's film, Private Parts.
+Billy West learned of Space Jam through Reitman on The Howard Stern Show, who was producing Stern's film Private Parts (1997).
 Reitman was impressed by West's voice talent and asked him if he could audition for Space Jam.
 West accepted, and after doing an audition, he landed the roles of Bugs Bunny and Elmer Fudd.
 The casting directors originally planned several voice cameos; however, that did not work out, and Danny DeVito ended up being the only celebrity voice actor in the film, which was for Mr. Swackhammer, who was originally planned to be played by Jack Palance.
 Swackhammer was also planned to be a live-action character until the very final days of development, with Dennis Hopper possibly playing the role due to his friendship with Pytka.